 Puerto Rico Description

 Puerto Rico, officially the Commonwealth of Puerto Rico, is an unincorporated territory of the United States of America.
+With its name which translates to Spanish as "Rich Port", Puerto Rico has a population of 3,674,209 (2013 est).

 According to archaeologists, the island's first inhabitants were the Ortoiroid people, dating to around 2000 BC.
 They were followed by the Igneri people from South America around 120 AD.